davidcetinkaya/lazy-img/README.md

   //Class name for JavaScript to pick up LazyImage elements.
   classPrefix: 'js-lazy-img',

   //Callback that runs on image load.
-Recieves two parameters: The loaded image element and a bool indicating if the image loaded successfully or not.
+Recieves two parameters:
+  //The loaded image element and a bool indicating if the image loaded successfully.
 Function.
   onImgLoad: undefined
 }
 ```